laurafreyaweller/laurafreyaweller.github.io/_posts/2023-09-15-finding-recipes.md

 ---
 layout: post
-title: "Week 6: Finding recipes"
+title: "Week 6"
 author: "Laura Weller"
 categories: facts
 tags: [sample]
-image: Week-6a.png
+image: Week-6.png
 ---

 To find recipes I have looked at many different websites.
 Some of them you can find here below: